 Students can contact Texas A&M Student Business Services if they have any questions regarding any of the below items.
-Students can also find Billing Explanations, information on setting up Direct Deposit, a Payment To-Do List, and how to obtain your Aggie Card (if you haven't already).
-You can see and read about all their services on their webpage (https://sbs.tamu.edu/index.html)
+Students can also find Billing Explanations, information on setting up Direct Deposit, a Payment To-Do List, and how to obtain their Aggie Card (if a student hasn't already).
+Students can see and read about all their services on their webpage (https://sbs.tamu.edu/index.html).